eriadnus/cs251a-final-project/README.md

 ## Adding a new file.
 run `./add.sh file_path_here file_name_here`
 e.g. `./add.sh src/cpu/BaseCPU.py BaseCPU.py`
-Do *not* run this more than once - only modify the copy that you have after adding.
+Do *not* run this more than once - only modify the copy that you have after adding and run the copy script afterwards.

 ## Copying all current files over to correct place in gem5 repo.
-run `./copy`
+run `./copy.sh`